 The Department of Education is designed to provide meaningful information and classroom experiences for students who plan to teach.
 The Department offers a Certificate of Technical Studies in Child Development.
-General Studies degrees are offered in Elementary Education, Secondary Education, and Health & Physical Education.
-The General Studies curriculum requires 29 semester credit hours of General Education courses.
-Students who transfer to senior institutions need to take 18 semester credit hours in Education and 18 related semester credit hours in Elementary or Secondary Education.
+General Studies degrees are offered in Elementary Education, Secondary Education, and Health and Physical Education.
+Students who transfer to senior institutions need to take eighteen (18) semester credit hours in Education and twelve (12) related semester credit hours in Elementary or Secondary Education.

-The State of Louisiana has mandated that all students who plan to complete the requirements for a Bachelor's Degree, prior to admission at the four-year programs must have an ACT score of 19 and the successful completion of Praxis I. The Elementary and Secondary Education General Studies programs are designed to prepare students for making an academically smooth transition to a four-year teacher education program.
+The State of Louisiana has mandated that all students who plan to complete the requirements for a Bachelor's Degree, prior to admission at the four-year programs must have an ACT score of nineteen (19) and the successful completion of Praxis I. The Elementary and Secondary Education General Studies programs are designed to prepare students for making an academically smooth transition to a four-year teacher education program.